 me!

 Hi!
-I am María, a 2nd-year Mathematics DPhil student at the Mathematical Institute of the University of Oxford supervised by Dr Scott Osprey, Dr Kathryn Gillow, Prof. Irene Moroz, and Dr. Renaud Lambiotte.
+I am María, a 2nd-year Mathematics DPhil student at the Mathematical Institute of the University of Oxford supervised by Dr Scott Osprey, Dr Kathryn Gillow, and Prof. Irene Moroz.
 In my research, I use applied mathematics techniques to explore atmospheric phenomena.
 Recently I have been focusing on developing a quasi-geostrophic framework to analyse stratospheric-tropospheric interactions.
 However, I have a broad range of interests like

 Studies